seancorfield/seancorfield.github.io/content/md/posts/2021/02/23/deps-edn-monorepo.md

 ### Got questions?

-Find me on the [Clojurians Slack](https://clojurians.slack.com), or [Twitter](https://twitter.com/seancorfield), or just ask in the comments below.
+Find me on the [Clojurians Slack](https://clojurians.slack.com), or just ask in the comments below.